 Apply Supply Chain Design Across M&A Activities for a Better Future State

 - Predict supply chain performance

-Supply chain design technology enables companies to model their supply chains, evaluate alternatives, optimize the network structure, and simulate multiple scenarios in order to predict the resulting operational performance of the merged organizations.
+Supply chain design technology enables companies to create a digital supply chain to model their supply chains, evaluate alternatives, optimize the network structure, and simulate multiple scenarios in order to predict the resulting operational performance of the merged organizations.
 Let’s look at opportunities to leverage modeling across all stages and types of M&A activity, including:

 1. Pre-Merger Analysis

 The pre-merger phase is uniquely challenging in that access to data for potential markets and acquisition/merger targets is often difficult to access.
 Strategy building and decision making relies heavily on assumptions rooted in available data.
-Companies can use supply chain network models to visualize and analyze M&A strategies and perform critical sensitivity analysis on key assumptions.
+Companies can use supply chain network models for supply chain planning and to visualize and analyze M&A strategies and perform critical sensitivity analysis on key assumptions.

 - Avoid costly mistakes such as over-estimation of potential synergies

 - Analyze the most effective strategy for entering a new market